-Medications and support groups are the mainstay of this form of treatment to help the recovering alcoholic get through the painful symptoms fo withdrawal faster.
+Medications and support groups are the mainstay of this form of treatment to help the recovering alcoholic get through the painful symptoms of withdrawal faster.

 Inpatient programs can be 30, 60, or 90 days long depending on the individual program.

-They can be very expensive but are the most effective form of treatment for those with severe, life-threatening alcoholism.
+They can be very expensive but, inpatient programs are the most effective form of treatment for those with severe, life-threatening alcoholism.

 2. Outpatient Rehabilitation

 Outpatient rehabilitation is a more cost-effective solution but isn’t suitable for severe alcohol addictions.
 This is because treatment provided at home lack the important step of eliminating habit triggers.